chrisdentremont/plasticpollution/README.md

 2. Year
 3. Amount of plastic (weighed in million tonnes)

-This gives us a total amount of plastic that is produced by the year, and we are able to compare this data with our second dataset that involves individual countries.
+This gives us a total amount of plastic that is produced by the year, and we are able to compare this data with our second and third datasets that involve individual countries and people.
+To be able to do this, we will be using the row indicating the year 2010.

 Data Preview: